Black Business Row

 We don't like to call Strivers "influencers," but it's undeniable they are an influential bunch.
 So, why not leverage that influence to increase awareness of National Black Business Month and highlight 18 Black-owned businesses in NYC, our first Black Business Row?

 Participants range from a bed and breakfast opened 23 years ago in an 1860s mansion to an eco-friendly laundromat-café approaching one year of business.
-There's something for everyone and all are offering great promos during National Black Business Month.
-Check them out here!
+There's something for everyone and all are offered great promos during National Black Business Month.
+Check out the businesses here!

 During the month of August, Black Business Row visuals appeared on 200+ Links across the five boroughs providing unprecedented exposure to featured businesses as well as Strivers.
 We also rolled out short video profiles on a handful of the businesses that live on our IGTV channel.

 Realizing the importance of conversation in leading to solutions to reverse the adverse trends impacting Black businesses in NYC, we sat down with business owners and leaders, Strivers and public officials.
 Their experiences and opinions and have been compiled into a video piece distributed by CassiusLife.com.
 Check it out!